NashTech-Labs/vpc-peering-using-bash/README.md

 # vpc-peering-using-bash

 This repository contains scripts to perform VPC peering between two VPCs.
-Both VPCs can be in same region, differentregion and different account.
+Both VPCs can be in same region, different region and different account.
+This script also updates the route table of both VPCs.

 -------------